openharmony/docs/en/application-dev/security/DataProtectionKit/dlp-guidelines.md

-# DLP Kit Development
+# DLP Service Development

-Data Loss Prevention (DLP) Kit is a system solution provided to prevent leakage of sensitive data.
+The Data Loss Prevention (DLP) service is a system solution provided to prevent leakage of sensitive data.
 It provides a file format called DLP.
 A DLP file consists of the original file in ciphertext and the authorization credential, and ".dlp" is added to the end of the original file name (including the file name extension), for example, **test.docx.dlp**.

 A DLP file can be accessed only after a device-cloud authentication (network connection required) is successful.
 The permissions for accessing a DLP file include the following: